AlanBarber/CodeKatas/README.md

     Modify the CalculateDownPayment() function to calculate the required down payment for a person given inputs of purchase price, term (years), interest rate, and monthly payment.

+ 1. Caesar Cipher - Part 1

+	Modify the Encode() function in the CaesarCipher project to encode a string of text using the Caesar Shift Cipher with a provided shift level.

+	The Caesar Cipher is is a simple alphabit shift cipher in which each letter is replaced with a

+	Example for a 4 shifted cipher:
+	* A shifted 4 becomes E
+	* B shifted 4 becomes F

+	So as a result you replace every instance of A with E and B with F.

+ 1. Caesar Cipher - Part 2

+	Modify the Decode() function in the CaesarCipher project to decode an already encoded string of text back into english with a provided shift level.

  1. Sudoku Solver

 Contributions